tomyoll/book-store-back-express/README.md

 After all, run "npm run-dev" for start project.

-If it's all right, you can see 'project ready at <your .env PORT>',
+If it's all right, you can see 'project ready at <your .env PORT>' message in console.